Porto and Vila Nova de Gaia: A Tale of Two Cities

 If you can, we recommend sleeping at the Hotel Palácio do Freixo Pousada de Portugal, which operates there.

 A walk through the old center of Porto - World Heritage since 1996 - is a real journey through history.
-Explore it on foot or by tram, calmly enjoying the incredible buildings.

 Go to Baixa Porto, with its narrow streets and colorful tiled houses.
 There is an intense commercial activity and bustle of restaurants and cafes.